See a list of Medical Transcription Programs by Clicking Here!

 Though it is not required, most employers prefer individuals who have graduated with a certificate or degree in medical transcription.
 Additionally, certification in medical transcription is available through the Association of Healthcare Documentation Industry (AHDI).
 To increase job security and obtain higher pay, medical transcriptionists are encouraged to become registered medical transcriptionists (RMT) or certified medical transcriptionists (CMT).
 Those who pursue certification will have to update that certification every few years through continuing education courses.

-The need for medical transcriptionists is expected to increase over the next decade as the population gets older and more administrative assistance will become necessary in the managing of hospital operations.Additionally, the expansion of the healthcare industry in the United States has created a need for transcription services due to increase patient care and a reduction in available time by physicians and others to perform such duties on their own.
+The need for medical transcriptionists is expected to remain steady over the next decade as the population gets older and more administrative assistance will become necessary in the managing of hospital operations.Additionally, the expansion of the healthcare industry in the United States has created a need for transcription services due to increase patient care and a reduction in available time by physicians and others to perform such duties on their own.
+The median annual salary for a medical transcriptionist is $35,720 per BLS data.